bGZo/vault/weekly/1218-giving-up-logseq.md

 What part of logseq annoy me following:

-### The performance never come to usable in a large page.
+### The performance never comes to usable in a large context.

 ### Outline render

 ### Historical baggage

 As I said above, features applied again and again, which break the the whole construction of PKM as well.
 That means, the **downward compatibility** of system is impossible and difficult.

 I need to break my PKM three times, and finally I give up it.
 Since enabled telegram inbox + telegram RSS bot, I was fell into the hell of poor performance.